Zeta-DGC/Zeta-LLM/files/to-mradermacher.md

 Until then, I hadn’t thought very positively about my own activities.

 Later, I launched the Zeta Project.
-Shortly after releasing Zeta 1, I saw another example of conversion to GGUF format.
+Shortly after releasing Zeta 1, I saw another conversion to GGUF format.
 That became a turning point—I gained a bit more confidence and started becoming more active.

 Eventually, I succeeded in creating its successor, Zeta 2.